BeaverTails: In the media

-BeaverTails received media attention in the US and Canada when it was served at the Canadian embassy during the first inauguration of U.S. President Barack Obama.
-The product was also mentioned in newscasts during the lead-up to his visit to Ottawa on February 19, 2009, as an example of how Canadian businesses were participating.
+BeaverTails received media attention in the US and Canada when it was served at the Canadian embassy during the first inauguration of US President Barack Obama.
+The product was also mentioned in newscasts during the lead-up to his visit to Ottawa on 19 February 2009, as an example of how Canadian businesses were participating.
 While in town, he stopped at the ByWard Market on his way to the Ottawa International Airport to buy a BeaverTails pastry.
 One variation of the product, a classic cinnamon and sugar pastry with maple flavoured eyes and a Nutella O for Obama, was called the "Obamas Tail", in honour of the visit.